strawlab/MultiCamSelfCal/README.rst

 * Inclusion of a python interface to run the MultiCamSelfCal application

+* Improved the interface for maximally aligning a new calibration to existing camera centers.
+See Align-Existing config option, and the original_cam_centers.dat input file.

 The version history should make all of the changes clear.

 The original readme file is in MultiCamSelfCal/README.txt